iminator25/iminator25.github.io/index.md

 I enjoy making tools that I need and am just curious about.
 Below are a couple of things I have made using mainly Lathes, Drill presses, and welding.
 I currently work with JC Welding on the evenings creating custome steel fabrications for customers in Austin, TX.

+#### Process Mining

+I am in the process of taking an online course learning about at business tactic called process mining.
+It involves breaking down a buisness process into its fundamental pieces and analyzing it algorithmically.
+With a visual breakdown humans can better interpret it.
+An understanding of every single piece of a process is beneficial for any company as it will allow them to cut down on delays or allocate resources where necessary.
+An example of one of the processes I analyzed is shown below.
+![Process mining example]

 #### Outdoor Activities